dustlang/rust/src/tools/build-manifest/README.md

 # build-manifest

-This tool generates the manifests uploaded to static.rust-lang.org and used by rustup.
+This tool generates the manifests uploaded to static.dust-lang.org and used by dustup.
 The tool is invoked by the bootstrap tool.

 ## Testing changes locally